Just how accurate is the Dobot Magician?

 Short answer: very accurate.
 To 0.007″ to be exact.
 Verified by an independent study student of mine using statistical analysis.

 In May of 2017 I purchased a Dobot Magician from an Etsy shop, as that was the only way to get them at the time.
-It is now available at In-Position Technologieshere for $1499.00.
-Use the code “chrisandjimcim” or mention us on your PO and you will get free shipping as well as US based help and warranty service!
+It is now available at In-Position Technologies here from Ben Sawyer.
+Use the code “chrisandjimcim” or mention us on your PO and you will help us out as a small portion of your purchase will come back to us to help us keep the website going, and you’ll get US based help and warranty service as well!

 First thing I did, and when I say I, I mean an Independent Study student (props to Vincent Paglia , who will be going to RPI in August, see his info below!) was do an Accuracy test.
 They claim it is accurate to 0.2 mm, and our test on our robot proved that it was actually more accurate than that.
 Try that with the robot you use for CIM class now!
 The only one more accurate in my classroom is my Fanuc, and it cost almost 15 times what the Dobot cost!